scgmlz/hugo-theme-scgdoc/exampleSite/content/documentation/playground/images/image-gallery/media-gallery/index.md

 showresizedimages = true
 +++

+### Media gallery

+This is a special gallery were source images are automatically resized on Hugo side to get gallery's thumbnails.
+Check frontmatter of this file which is not standard (`showimages=true`).

 {{< galleryscg class="tz-gallery">}}
 {{< imgproc src="instrument-view.png" command="Resize" options="320x" caption="Instrument view" >}}
 {{< imgproc src="sample-view.png" command="Resize" options="320x" caption="Sample view" >}}